Colonia del Sacramento is Uruguay's oldest city. Founded in 1680, the historic center is listed as a UNESCO World

 Where to Stay

 If you plan to spend the night, it makes sense to get a hostel near the historic city center, which allows you to walk both there, as well as to the bus and ferry terminals.

 Located between the historic city center and the bus/ferry terminal, this hostel is part of a chain of hostels in Uruguay, with locations in Montevideo and Punta del Este as well.

 Owned by two Uruguayan friends, who also run a hostel in Montevideo.
 Also located close to the bus/ferry terminal and old city.

 Things to See & Do

-- Lighthouse – You can climb the lighthouse for a bird's-eye view of town and the river.
+Lighthouse – You can climb the tower for a bird's-eye view of the town and the river.

 The Old City – Colonia's charm lies in its cobblestone streets and alleys, and the remnants of the old walls which use to protect the city.
 It's so small you need not worry about getting lost.